ehamberg/typeclassopedia-md/typeclassopedia.md

 ## Instances

-> *Recall that `[]` has two meanings in Haskell: it can either stand for the empty list, or, as here, it can represent the list type constructor (pronounced “list-of”).
-In other words, the type `[a]` (list-of-`a`) can also be written `[] a`.*

-> *You might ask why we need a separate `map` function.
+As noted before, the list constructor `[]` is a functor ^[Recall that `[]` has two meanings in Haskell: it can either stand for the empty list, or, as here, it can represent the list type constructor (pronounced “list-of”).
+In other words, the type `[a]` (list-of-`a`) can also be written `[] a`.]; we can use the standard list function `map` to apply a function to each element of a list ^[You might ask why we need a separate `map` function.
 Why not just do away with the current list-only `map` function, and rename `fmap` to `map` instead?
 Well, that’s a good question.
-The usual argument is that someone just learning Haskell, when using `map` incorrectly, would much rather see an error about lists than about `Functor`s.*
+The usual argument is that someone just learning Haskell, when using `map` incorrectly, would much rather see an error about lists than about `Functor`s.].

-As noted before, the list constructor `[]` is a functor {{noteref}}; we can use the standard list function `map` to apply a function to each element of a list {{noteref}}.
 The `Maybe` type constructor is also a functor, representing a container which might hold a single element.
 The function `fmap g` has no effect on `Nothing` (there are no elements to which `g` can be applied), and simply applies `g` to the single element inside a `Just`.
 Alternatively, under the context interpretation, the list functor represents a context of nondeterministic choice; that is, a list can be thought of as representing a single value which is nondeterministically chosen from among several possibilities (the elements of the list).
 Likewise, the `Maybe` functor represents a context with possible failure.
 These instances are:

 ```haskell
 instance Functor [] where